Chicago Porch & Deck Collapse Lawyers

 Injuries Caused by Deck and Porch Collapses

-The severity of injuries sustained in a collapse depends on the location of the structure and its height from the ground and any other objects which the injured parties could come in contact with.
-The most common injuries reported in deck and porch collapses are the following.
+The severity of injuries sustained in a collapse depends on the location of the structure and its height from the ground.
+The most common injury cases reported in deck and porch collapses include:

-- Broken and shattered bones caused from falls or collisions with objects.
+- Broken and shattered bones caused by falls or collisions with objects

-- Injuries to the neck and spine— especially if the victim was under the deck or porch during the time of collapse and it fell on top of him or her.
+- Injuries to the neck and spine— mostly if the victim was under the deck or porch during the time of collapse and it fell on top of him or her

-- Crushing injuries and internal injuries.
-Those who are caught beneath a porch or deck when it has collapsed may suffer from multiple injuries to internal organs caused by the weight of the structure landing on their bodies.
+- Crushing injuries, broken bones, and internal injuries.
+Those who are caught beneath a porch or deck when it has collapsed may suffer from multiple injuries to internal organs caused by the weight of the structure landing on their bodies

-If you or a loved one has been injured or killed in a deck or porch collapse in Illinois, you may be able to bring a lawsuit against the building designer, construction company, owner or management company to recover compensation for the cost of medical treatment, pain and suffering and the loss of wages or quality of life due to tragic life altering injuries.
+Were you or a loved one injured or killed in a deck or porch collapse in Illinois?
+If so, you could bring a porch collapse lawsuit against the building designer, construction company, owner, or management company seeking compensation.
+A personal injury attorney working on your behalf could recover compensation for medical bills, time away from work, emotional distress, ongoing medical treatment, pain, and suffering.

-Rosenfeld Injury Lawyers are a leading personal injury law firm in the Chicago area and represent the interests of anyone who has been injured due to negligent acts of others.
-Contact our Chicago porch collapse lawyers today to arrange a risk free consultation with one of our highly qualified and experienced attorneys.
+Rosenfeld Injury Lawyers LLC is a leading personal injury law firm in the Chicago area.
+We represent the interests of victims who have been injured due to negligent acts of others.
+Contact our Chicago porch collapse lawyers today to arrange a risk-free consultation with one of our highly qualified and experienced attorneys.